fetlife/translations/CONTRIBUTING.md

 - Translate FetLife into a language you are well versed in creating a new file with the proper language code, copying the contents of en.yml into the new file, translating as many strings as you can, and finally submitting the translation in a pull request to us.

+Note: It's not always easy to review new additions to our translations so please help out and:

+- Document what you changed in detail
+- Make small PRs

+Here's a great example of how it's done: https://github.com/fetlife/translations/pull/303

 ## Coding Conventions

 Please try to always write a clear log message for each of your commits.
 One-line messages are fine for small changes, but bigger changes should be a bit meatier.